-Precast floor framing systems should be used only for Federal office buildings when the design can be demonstrated to adapt well to future changes in locations of heavy partitions or equipment.
-Precast systems may be considered for low-rise structures such as parking garages, industrial building, and storage and maintenance facilities.
-Precast shall not be used as part of the structural framing to prevent progressive collapse
+Precast floor framing systems shall not be used in Federal Office Buildings or Courthouses.
+When the design can be demonstrated to adapt well to future changes in locations of heavy partitions or equipment, precast systems may be considered for low-rise structures such as parking garages, industrial buildings, and storage and maintenance facilities.